fpsvogel/maccer/README.md

 ============
 Maccer is a tool for macronizing Latin texts.
 The following are its functions, each of which can be run via an executable .bat file found in the Maccer root folder.

 *NOTE: These .bat files run in Windows only.
-Theoretically the scripts can be run under Linux/OS X by executing "luapower/luajit ../scripts/X.lua" from the Maccer root folder, where X is the script name.
+Theoretically the scripts can be run under Linux/OS X by executing `luapower/luajit ../scripts/X.lua` from the Maccer root folder, where X is the script name.
 When in doubt about the script name, check the .bat file.*

 - **Exmacronize:** The "learning" function.
 Builds a word key by analyzing texts with macrons already.
 The word key is a list of unique word forms with macrons, along with their frequencies.
 - **Analyze Key:** Detects possible errors in the word key, and saves them for user review and correction.
 - **Repair Key:** Fixes errors in the word key and its source texts, based on user-corrected output of Analyze Key.
 - **Macronize:** The primary function.
 Using the word key, adds macrons to plain text, or guesses where possible, flagging uncertain or unknown words for user review.
-- *utility functions ("util - [name].bat"):*
+- *utility functions (`util - [name].bat`):*
   - **Hyphens to Macrons:** Replaces vowels followed by a macron to that vowel with a macron, e.g. "a-" → "ā".
   - **Remove Flags**
   - **Remove Macrons**
-  - **Clear Key:** Removes all non-manually-entered entries (i.e. all entries from source texts) from the word key, and removes all entries in the source list ("data/sources.txt").
+  - **Clear Key:** Removes all non-manually-entered entries (i.e. all entries from source texts) from the word key, and removes all entries in the source list (`data/sources.txt`).
   - **Clear backup and logs**

-The three formatting functions (the first three utility functions above) apply to all texts in the "macronize/" folder.
+The three formatting functions (the first three utility functions above) apply to all texts in the `macronize/` folder.

 Macronizing a text
 ==================
-1. Copy plain Latin text(s) (in .txt format) into the "macronize/" folder.
+1. Copy plain Latin text(s) (in .txt format) into the `macronize/` folder.
-2. Run "macronize.bat".
-This adds macrons and flags to all texts in "macronize/".
-A backup file of each text is created in "backup/".
+2. Run `macronize.bat`.
+This adds macrons and flags to all texts in `macronize/`.
+A backup file of each text is created in `backup/`.
   - To exclude any words that should not be macronized, e.g. a passage in another language, use C-style comments: // at the beginning of a line to excludes that line, and /*...*/ excludes everything (...) in between.
 3. Manually correct the text(s).
 See the table below for the meaning of each flag.
   - Add missing macrons either using a special keyboard or via the following method:
-    1. Replace all hyphens following a vowel in all texts in "macronize/" with "\-".
+    1. Replace all hyphens following a vowel in all texts in `macronize/` with "\-".
 This prevents intended hyphens from becoming macrons in step 3 below.
 	2. Insert a hyphen after each vowel to be marked with a macron.
-	3. Run "hyphens-to-macrons.bat".
+	3. Run `util - hyphens to macrons.bat`.
 Backslashes before hyphens (placed in step 1) are automatically removed.
-  - After corrections, run "remove-flags.bat".
+  - After corrections, run `util - remove flags.bat`.
 4. Help improve Maccer: send me your macronized texts, and I'll incorporate them as source texts in the next release and give you credit for your contribution.
 (See below for credits.)

-If at any time a plain version of a macronized text is desired, copy the text into "macronize/" and run "remove-macrons.bat".
-A backup file of each text is created in "backup/".
+If at any time a plain version of a macronized text is desired, copy the text into `macronize/` and run `util - remove macrons.bat`.
+A backup file of each text is created in `backup/`.

 |FLAG| MEANING                                               |
 |----|-------------------------------------------------------|